-OLATHE, Kan. – If you are ready to discard all those pumpkins, gourds and squash once used for Halloween decorations, put the trash bag down and continue reading.
+OLATHE, Kan. – If you're ready to discard all of your old pumpkins, jack-o'-lanterns, gourds and squash that you've been using for Halloween and fall decorations, put down the trash bag and keep reading.

-As fall begins to pass, a commonly asked question is what to do with those leftover jack-o'-lanterns or pumpkins still in the garden that didn't make the cut this year.
+As fall begins to come to a close, a commonly asked question is – what should I do with my leftover pumpkins and jack-o'-lanterns?

 "Once in the landfill, they do not break down.
 Instead, (the pumpkins) generate methane gas," Patton said.